 The main character loses his son in the Pyrenees Mountains doing the Camino De Santiago.
 On the way picking up the ashes of his son, the father decides to walk the walk – together with his son ashes.

-A tragic, dramatic, entertaining traveler movie about the magic of the Walk, friendship and life.
+The Way is a tragic, dramatic, entertaining traveler movie about the magic of The Walk, friendship and life.

 Based on a true story, one lucky fellow strands on a lonely island after the plane crashes down.

 What does he do?
 He tries to survive.